madsolar8582/twitchspellcheck/readme.md

   With these properties, search time is at worst O(m), where m is the length of the key (or in this case, the word being looked for).

 ##Runtime Complexity:##
-  To lookup words, I elected to use edit distance as a basis for the search algorithm.
-First, I change the word into all lowercase, which is O(m).
+  To lookup words, I first change the word into all lowercase, which is O(m).
   Then I search the trie for the word without any other changes, which is O(m).
-  If the word is not found in the trie, I remove the duplicate characters in the word (which is another O(m) operation), then I recursively search the trie again with the cost of O(m) for each substring.
+  If the word is not found in the trie, I recursively search the trie again with the cost of O(m) for each substring (branching at duplicates and vowels).
-  Finally, I replace the vowels in the word (O(m) cost) and recursively search (O(m) cost per substring) 5 separate times, each time being with a different vowel.
-  However, each recursive search is limited by a distance parameter passed into the function to limit how far away from the word the algorithm searches.
   Since all of the operations are O(m), the runtime complexity looks like it is O(km), where k is a nonzero constant and, in this case, k is the number of searches plus the cost of manipulating characters in the string.
   However, because O(km) = O(m) if k is nonzero, the runtime of the program is O(m).